Destinations Greece The Cyclades Paros

 On Naoussa vs Parikia

 Naoussa is where you stay (the design-hotel cluster, the harbour dinners, the working fishing port that still looks like one).
 Parikia is where you ferry in and out, where the museums are, and the more lived-in capital.
-Don't base in Parikia unless you have a specific reason; do stop for a meal at Sigi Ikthios or a visit to the Panagia Ekatontapiliani church on the day you arrive or depart.
+Don't base in Parikia unless you have a specific reason; do stop for a visit to the Panagia Ekatontapiliani church on the day you arrive or depart.

 On the year-round-ness